holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

     - Function stuff
         - Identify parts
         - Type annotations
+- TIL Entries
+    - Find some good ones and put into slide show
 - What is a function?
     - Input/output
-    - Look at review problem as ask which are functions?
+    - Look at a simple comparison function
-        - `print()` and `other()`
-        - What are the inputs?
+        - What are the pieces
-        - What are the outputs?
+        - What is the type annotation
+- Functions in Python/Math based on how humans thing
-- Before going to functions, useful to think of functions in real life
+    - Useful to think of functions in real life
     - Anything where give something and get something back
         - Any examples?
         - Vending machine